jack-arms/obsidian-habit-dashboard/README.md

 > [!NOTE]
 >
 > Any property/frontmatter entry with an empty value is ignored.
 If you just want to mark whether you did a habit, try out the [Checkbox property type](https://help.obsidian.md/properties#Property%20types) or just enter in any number or text.

+### Goal progress calculation

+Goal progress is determined on a rolling basis.
+For instance, if you have a weekly habit, all progress for that habit in the past 7 days is counted toward the goal, rather than just the progress since the beginning of the week.

 ## Feedback